Mali entry requirements for Canada passport holders

 May be checked

-Canadian passport holders need a visa to enter Mali in 2026.
+Canadian passport holders need a visa to enter Mali.
 You must arrange this before you travel — there is no visa-on-arrival option for Canadians.
-Plan ahead, as processing can take several weeks.
+Plan ahead and apply through the Malian embassy or consulate, as the process takes time.

 Entry requirements